Sea Trout

 The sea-run form of brown trout — a nocturnal predator that enters rivers silver-bright and fights with extraordinary power.

 Enters rivers at night from June onwards, resting in pools during the day.
-Requires clean coastal rivers with good sea access; also fished in estuaries.
+Requires clean coastal rivers with good sea access.

 40–90 cm, typically 0.5–4 kg; specimens exceeding 10 kg are caught in Scandinavia and Ireland.